mahsaLotfi/PalindromeSearch/README.md

 Example of result:

 1)
-Enter a string for finding all palindromes in it.
+Enter a string for finding all palindromes in it. \n ABCBAHELLOHOWRACECARAREYOUILOVEUEVOLIIAMAIDOINGGOOD ILOVEUEVOLI 26 11
-ABCBAHELLOHOWRACECARAREYOUILOVEUEVOLIIAMAIDOINGGOOD
-ILOVEUEVOLI 26 11
 RACECAR 13 7